 I’m clearly not alone.
-A quick bit of keyword research before I started writing this article revealed that, on average, over 2000 people each month go to Google and type “no motivation to do anything” into the search bar.
-(Nearly 4000 people type it in November, so clearly the start of winter gets a lot of us down!)
+A quick bit of research before I worked on this article revealed that, on average, nearly 5000 people each month go to Google and type “no motivation to do anything.” into the search bar.
+In addition, you can see how the number of people has shot up in the past few months, with over 8000 looking it up on January 2021.

-But rather than kicking straight into a productive gear, I bury myself in procrastination.
-I then get increasingly frustrated as I realize I’ve passed yet another hour achieving nothing beyond getting furious with my fellow man as a result of reading political forums.
+Rather than kicking straight into a productive gear, I tend to bury myself in procrastination.
+I then get increasingly frustrated as I realize I’ve passed yet another hour achieving nothing beyond getting furious with my fellow man as a result of reading about politics on Twitter.

 However, I’ve been in this game long enough now that I know I can’t afford to allow these unproductive phases to last long.
 So with that in mind, I’d like to share the techniques I use to shake myself out of them.
 Hopefully next time you feel like you’ve lost your “work mojo,” one or more of these ideas will get you back on track.